Contributing to a better world!

 STEVE CARDWELL

-I am committed to being a part of the education sector, continuing to support and advocate for students and their parents.
+I am committed to being a part of the education sector and, in particular the public education system, continuing to support and advocate for all students, their parents and caregivers, ensuring that quality education is democratic, free, equitable and inclusive.

 My key motivations are to support student success and well-being, ensure accessible and safe learning environments, and advocate for sufficient resources for improved teaching, learning and working conditions.